Social Security Agreement between Australia and Italy - Frequently Asked Questions

 All claimants for Australian Agreement pensions need to meet the other conditions (eg age limits, income and assets tests) required for that pension under Australia's social security laws.

 Australian pensions are means-tested.
-For information about the current income and assets test limits, visit the Centrelink site.
+For information about the current income and assets test limits, visit the Department of Human Services website.

-The Age Pension age for men is 65.
-The Age Pension age for women is gradually being increased to 65 – see Age Pension benefit information for details of Age Pension ages for women.
+The Age Pension age for men and women is 65.
+The Age Pension age is gradually being increased to 67 commencing from 1 July 2017 – see the Department of Human Services - Age Pension for details of Age Pension ages.